Kenneth Dekleva, M.D.

 Biography

 Kenneth Dekleva, M.D., is a Professor in the Department of Psychiatry and the McKenzie Foundation Endowed Chair in Psychiatry I at UT Southwestern Medical Center.
-Specializing in adult psychiatry, he serves as Director of Psychiatry-Medicine Integration and Associate Director of the Psychiatry Clinic.
+Specializing in adult psychiatry, he serves as Director of Psychiatry-Medicine Integration.

-Dr. Dekleva earned his medical degree at UT Southwestern Medical School, where he also completed his residency in psychiatry, serving as Chief Resident in 1992.
+Dr. Dekleva earned his medical degree at UT Southwestern Medical School, where he also completed his residency in psychiatry, serving as Chief Resident during 1992 –1993.

 He is a Senior Fellow at the George H.W.
-Bush Foundation for U.S.-China Relations.
+Bush Foundation for U.S.-China Relations and a Salzburg Global Fellow.

-Dr. Dekleva’s clinical interests include integrated care of medically complex patients and global telemedicine.
-He also has experience in providing medical and psychiatric support to elite teams, leadership analysis for the national security community, management consultation to senior U.S. diplomatic executives, forensic psychiatry, and medical diplomacy.
+Dr. Dekleva’s clinical interests include integrated care of medically complex patients.
+He also has experience in providing medical and psychiatric support to elite teams, leadership and geopolitical risk analysis for the national security community, management consultation to senior U.S. diplomatic executives, forensic psychiatry, and medical diplomacy.
 He has given dozens of lectures and published book reviews, case reports, and peer-reviewed academic articles related to his areas of expertise.

 Personal Note

-When he’s not at work, Dr. Dekleva enjoys playing golf, practicing martial arts, and writing fiction.
+When he’s not at work, Dr. Dekleva enjoys playing golf, spending time with family, and writing fiction.

 Education & Training